cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 Parameter | Required? | Description
 --------- | --------- | -----------
 question_id | Yes | The question id associated with this forecast. external_predictor_attributes.method_name | Yes | A string identifying the method you're using to generate this forecast.
-Can be up to 50 characters. external_predictions_attributes | Yes | An array of external prediction objects that are part of this prediction set.
+Can be up to 50 characters.
+Method names will be used to identify forecasting methods on the challenge leaderboards. external_predictions_attributes | Yes | An array of external prediction objects that are part of this prediction set.
 Valid parameters for external predictions are listed below.